HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/Nginx/nginx_block_access.md

 It's relatively easy to configure Basic Authentication using a .htpasswd file (similar to a basic auth block in Apache .htaccess) in NGINX on TurboStack.
 This way you can block access to your development version of the website for non-authenticated users.
 This guide assumes you know what Basic Authentication is.

-First locate your nginx main configuration file from the home directory of your user:
+First locate your nginx main configuration file in the home directory of your user:

 ```